Overview

 Material for Families

-State and Territory AT programs may be the only entity available to assist consumers with information particular to assistive technology devices and services.
+AT Act programs may be the only entity available to assist consumers with information particular to assistive technology devices and services.
 This may especially be true for families who rely on the schools for AT services for their children.
-PrAACticalAAC has a comprehensive compilation of materials to explain the virus (e.g. social stories); visual supports for handwashing; visual schedules (especially good to have if parents are suddenly home schooling!) and communication (sample boards; symbols; vocabulary).
+PrAACtical AAC has a comprehensive compilation of materials to explain the virus (e.g., social stories); visual supports for handwashing; visual schedules (especially good to have if parents are suddenly home schooling!) and communication (sample boards; symbols; vocabulary).

 PrAACtical Resources: Dealing with the Covid-19 Pandemic

-Relevant AT3 Center blog posts
+Relevant AT3 Center Blog Posts

 AT3 COVID-19 Webinars